harlan-zw/vue-cli-plugin-import-components/README.md

 ---

-:warning:  Note: `vue-cli-plugin-import-components` is only available in beta for now.
+:warning: Package is only available in beta for now.
 Use with caution.

 ---